arcxp-ce-support/Fusion-Training-User-Stories/README.md

 ## Documentation

-An intoduction to Fusion can be found [here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/intro.md?version=2.6)
+An intoduction to Fusion can be found [here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/intro.md?version=2.7).
+Please read through this prior to moving to the first lab.

-Fusion recipes can be found [here](http://redirector.arcpublishing.com/alc/alc/arc-products/pagebuilder/fusion/2.7)
+Fusion recipes can be found [here](http://redirector.arcpublishing.com/alc/alc/arc-products/pagebuilder/fusion/2.7).
+This is a helpful resource for deeper explainations of fusion concepts.

 ## Curriculum Overview